42BV/rest-secure-spring-boot-starter/README.md

 ## Features

-- Auto-configures Spring Web Security with a customized UserDetailsService for internal database users storage or with crowd-integration-springsecurity for external crowd authentication.
+- Auto-configures Spring Web Security with a customized UserDetailsService for internal database users storage or any other authentication provider.
 - Spring Method Security is enabled: You can make use of `@PreAuthorize` and `@PostAuthorize`.
 - Customizable authentication endpoints provided:
     * POST `/authentication` - to be able to login clients should provide a json request body like `{ username: 'user@email.com', password: 'secret'}`.
     * GET `/authentication/current` - to obtain the current logged in user
+- Remember me support
 - CSRF protection by the [double submit cookie](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Double_Submit_Cookie) pattern.
 Implemented by using the [CsrfTokenRepository](https://docs.spring.io/spring-security/site/docs/current/reference/html/csrf.html#csrf-cookie).
 - The @CurrentUser annotation may be used to annotate a controller method argument to inject the current custom user.
-- This autoconfiguration does not make assumptions of how you implement the "authorities" of a User.
+- This auto configuration does not make assumptions of how you implement the "authorities" of a User.
 Spring Security can interpret your authorities by looking at a prefix; if you prefix an authority with "ROLE_", the framework provides a specific role-checking-api.
 But you can always use the more generic authority-checking-api.
     * For instance if you want to make use of "roles" and the Spring Security "hasRole(..)"-api methods, you must prefix your roles with the default "ROLE_".
     * If you want to avoid doing anything with prefixing, you are advised to make use of the more generic "hasAuthority(..)"-api methods.